Updated: Jul 27, 2022

 And finally a famous Arabic idiom/ saying about time:

 Enjoy the free downloads and lessons.
 For more free Arabic learning and reading resources, check out our Stories and Downloads pages.
 Don't miss out on any new additions and free resources, subscribe to the blog (click subscribe from the main menu).
-And stay tuned by Liking our Facebook Page.
+And stay tuned by Liking my Facebook Page.
 It's the best way to stay in touch!
-You can also subscribe and watch my videos on YouTube, including short stories with explanation, one minute learning, and others!
+You can also subscribe and watch my videos on YouTube, including short stories, tutorials and more!